Governance, productivity and economic development: Introduction

 Despite these insights, few studies have simultaneously examined the interplay between corruption, transfer policies, innovation and economic development, specially within a general-equilibrium framework.
 This paper develops then a two-period general equilibrium model to address the following key questions: \begin{enumerate} \item What are the macroeconomic effects of the interaction between taxation, redistribution and public investment in R\&D?
 Could they improve economic outcomes even in the presence of corruption?

-\item Are the economic outcomes in the case without interventions better than those under intervention when corruption is present?
-May corruption and innovation co-existence be Pareto-improving? \end{enumerate}
+\item Are the economic outcomes in the case without intervention better than those under intervention when corruption is present?
+May the co-existence of corruption and innovation be Pareto-improving? \end{enumerate}

-Our framework considers a finite number of heterogeneous agents who can borrow/lend through a financial market and produce the single output of the economy.
-Each agent has her own production function.
-Each agent has to pay a tax which equals a fraction of their income and receives a transfer from the government.
-Both tax rates and transfers are individualized and time dependent.
-In the first period, the government also makes an public investment (including R\&D, infrastructure, education, ...), which will improve agents' productivity in the second period.
-However, there may exist a fraction of collected tax revenue, which is disappeared and fail to contribute to economic activity.
+Our framework considers a finite number of heterogeneous agents who can borrow/lend through a financial market and produce a single output of the economy.
+She has her own production function.
+Each agent must pay a tax that equals a fraction of her income and receives a transfer from the government.
+Both tax rates and transfers are individualized and time-dependent.
+In the first period, the government also makes a public investment (including R\&D, infrastructure, education, etc.), which will improve agents' productivity in the second period.
+However, there may exist a fraction of collected tax revenue that disappears and fails to contribute to economic activity.
 We refer to this lost fraction as {\it corruption}.

 Our paper makes three main contributions.
-Our first one is to establish the existence of a political-economic equilibrium with externality related to transfers and innovation.
-Our proof consists of two steps: i) given a vector of government tax revenues $\mathcal{T}$, we prove, under mild assumptions, the existence and uniqueness of competitive equilibrium.
+Our first one (Proposition \ref{prop22}) is to establish the existence of a political-economic equilibrium with externality related to transfers and innovation.
+Our proof consists of two steps: i) given a vector of government tax revenues $\mathcal{T}$, we prove, under mild assumptions, the existence and uniqueness of a competitive equilibrium.
 This equilibrium is continuous in $\mathcal{T}$.
-Moreover, it generates tax revenue $T$ for the government; ii) using the Brouwer fixed point theorem, we prove the existence of a vector $\mathcal{T}^*$ so that the equilibrium associated with this vector generates government's revenue which coincides to $\mathcal{T}^*$, i.e., $T=\mathcal{T}^*$.
+Moreover, it generates tax revenue $T$ for the government; ii) using the Brouwer fixed point theorem, we prove the existence of a vector $\mathcal{T}^*$ so that the equilibrium associated with this vector generates the government's revenue which coincides with $\mathcal{T}^*$, i.e., $T=\mathcal{T}^*$.
 So, there exists a political-economic equilibrium with transfers and innovation.\footnote{Our proof of the equilibrium existence is inspired by \cite{mitra98}, \cite{levan02}, \cite{levan04}, \cite{ab06}, \cite{blp25}.
 The main difference is that they work under optimal growth models (with a representative consumer) while we work with a two-period model with a finite number of consumers.}

 Our second contribution is to explore the effects of various redistribution policies and public investment, as well as the impact of corruption, within a tractable framework that features individualized taxes and transfers.
 After computing the equilibrium outcomes, we show that public investment and R\&D efficiency have a positive impact on aggregate output, while corruption exerts a negative effect.